pret/pokefirered/CONTRIBUTING.md

     asm/ice.o(.text);
 ```

-and add the new C file BEFORE the assmebly file, since we are starting to
+and add the new C file BEFORE the assembly file, since we are decompiling this
-decompile this file in order from the top.
+file from the top down.

 ```
     asm/fire.o(.text);